 Turned out I didn’t have to because one of our contributors, Figurr CEO David Cooperstein,did the honors.
-The topic resonated among CMO by Adobe readers, so we decided to dig even further to better understand blockchain’s implications for our industry and customer experience professionals.
+The topic resonated among CMO.com readers, so we decided to dig even further to better understand blockchain’s implications for our industry and customer experience professionals.
 Of course, we reached out to Cooperstein again, along with other industry experts, for their points of view.

 Here’s what they told us.

 When http and HTML arrived as technical protocols, no one knew how revolutionary they would be in uprooting the balance of power between brands and consumers.
 Blockchain is a similar disruptor, changing the underpinnings of contractual or financial transactions.
 From a customer experience perspective, it will have plusses, like enabling new payment options for intangibles like media and better ways to manage privacy.
 It will also trigger some concerns, like how marketers will handle customer identity when those IDs may hide behind distributed transactions.
 If uses of blockchain emerge the way web protocols did, expect even more power to shift to consumers, and consequently more startups that monopolize the use of this data.

 Jason Lopatecki, Senior Director of Innovation, Adobe Advertising Cloud: